amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

   .then(() => console.log('then#3'));
 ```

-`Promise.resolve` just immediately resolves the promise as successful.
+`Promise.resolve` immediately resolves the promise as successful.
 So all the following `then` are called.
 The output would be

 ```
 then#1